templexxx/reedsolomon/README.md

 More info in [my blogs](http://www.templex.xyz/blog/101/reedsolomon.html) (in Chinese)

-It's not the fastest version here, if you want to get the fastest one, please send me email (I'm sorry for that, I wouldn't do this if I didn't have to):

-temple3x@gmail.com

  * Coding over in GF(2^8).
  * Primitive Polynomial: x^8 + x^4 + x^3 + x^2 + 1 (0x1d)